 After raising 4 children and working with countless others of all ages.
 I can honestly say the hardest thing, is not talking.
-Which is a bummer because ‘not talking’ is actually the most effective thing you can do.
+Which is a bummer because ‘not talking’ is often the most effective thing you can do.
 Refraining from giving advice, sharing the wisdom I’ve accumulated over many years of experiences and keeping my mouth shut and my ears open sometimes feels to me like an Olympic level skill.
-Yet, paradoxically, not giving advice, trying to teach or correcting behaviours is the one thing that works every time.
+Yet, paradoxically, not giving advice, trying to teach or correcting behaviours more often than not gets me the very outcomes I prefer.

-Acknowledging the feelings of your teenager (even if you don’t agree and they grate on you), accepting they’re doing what they’re doing (even if you think they should and could be doing better) and refraining from any judgement or criticism (which never ever helped people change, ever) are the actions I’ve observed get us both what we want.
+Acknowledging the feelings of your teenager, accepting they’re doing what they’re doing (even if you think they should and could be doing better) and refraining from any judgement or criticism (which never ever helped people change, ever) are the actions I’ve observed get us both what we want.
+I find this easier if i can remind myself their feelings are valid regardless of what’s right or wrong (Note I did NOT say who’s right or wrong) and that by using whats happening as an opportunity, I can understand my daughter more deeply – which means we feel closer.

 Really, raising a teenager is as much about raising myself.

 Really, raising a teenager is as much about raising myself.
 I’ve had to learn to approach my own feelings with maturity and their feelings with acceptance and wisdom.
-I’ve had to learn to trust myself and the process that is unfolding (even though I might be absolutely freaking out on the inside!) and I’ve had to learn to never use ‘withdrawal’ of love as an unconscious reaction to my child’s behaviour.
+I’ve had to learn to trust myself and the process that is unfolding (even though I might be absolutely freaking out on the inside!) and I’ve had to learn to remain aware of the unconscious ‘withdrawal’ of love as a reaction to my child’s behaviour.
 It’s been tough.
 But incredibly fruitful.
 And beneficial for you because I can share my experiences which, if you’re looking to try a new model, may be helpful!

 There’s a few fundamentals in talking to a teen that open and build connection, think of these like tools in your parenting toolbox.